RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `all`, `0.05`, `0.95`, `5`, and `50` are examples of valid inputs.

     - If not specified the default input will be None.

+### overlay(action=overlay_clinical_info)

+`overlay_clinical_info` overlay edges with information obtained from the knowledge provider (KP) Columbia Open Health Data (COHD).
+This KP has a number of different functionalities, such as `paired_concept_frequency`, `observed_expected_ratio`, etc. which are mutually exclusive DSL parameters.
+All information is derived from a 5 year hierarchical dataset: Counts for each concept include patients from descendant concepts.
+This includes clinical data from 2013-2017 and includes 1,731,858 different patients.
+This information is then included as an edge attribute.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
+If the later, virtual edges are added with the relation specified by `virtual_relation_label`.
+These virtual edges have the following types:

+* `paired_concept_frequency` has the virtual edge type `has_paired_concept_frequency_with`
+* `observed_expected_ratio` has the virtual edge type `has_observed_expected_ratio_with`
+* `chi_square` has the virtual edge type `has_chi_square_with`

+Note that this DSL command has quite a bit of functionality, so a brief description of the DSL parameters is given here:

+* `paired_concept_frequency`: If set to `true`, retrieves observed clinical frequencies of a pair of concepts indicated by edge subject and object nodes and adds these values as edge attributes.
+* `observed_expected_ratio`: If set to `true`, returns the natural logarithm of the ratio between the observed count and expected count of edge subject and object nodes.
+Expected count is calculated from the single concept frequencies and assuming independence between the concepts.
+This information is added as an edge attribute.
+* `chi_square`: If set to `true`, returns the chi-square statistic and p-value between pairs of concepts indicated by edge subject/object nodes and adds these values as edge attributes.
+The expected frequencies for the chi-square analysis are calculated based on the single concept frequencies and assuming independence between concepts.
+P-value is calculated with 1 DOF.
+* `virtual_edge_type`: Overlays the requested information on virtual edges (ones that don't exist in the query graph).

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+**NOTE:** The parameters `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are mutually exclusive and thus will cause an error when more than one is included.

+#### parameters:

+* ##### COHD_method

+    - Which measure from COHD should be considered.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are all possible valid inputs.

+    - If not specified the default input will be paired_concept_frequency.

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### subject_qnode_key

+    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### object_qnode_key

+    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+### overlay(action=predict_drug_treats_disease)

+`predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substance treats a disease/phenotypic feature.
+For more information about how this model was trained and how it performs, please see [this publication](https://doi.org/10.1101/765305).
+The drug-disease treatment prediction probability is included as an edge attribute (with the attribute name `probability_treats`).
+You have the choice of applying this to all appropriate edges in the knowledge graph, or only between specified subject/object qnode id's (make sure one is a chemical_substance, and the other is a disease or phenotypic_feature).
+If the later, virtual edges are added with the relation specified by `virtual_edge_type` and the type `probably_treats`.
+Use cases include:

+* Overlay drug the probability of any drug in your knowledge graph treating any disease via `overlay(action=predict_drug_treats_disease)`
+* For specific drugs and diseases/phenotypes in your graph, add the probability that the drug treats them with something like `overlay(action=predict_drug_treats_disease, subject_qnode_key=n02, object_qnode_key=n00, virtual_relation_label=P1)`
+* Subsequently remove low-probability treating drugs with `overlay(action=predict_drug_treats_disease)` followed by `filter_kg(action=remove_edges_by_attribute, edge_attribute=probability_treats, direction=below, threshold=.6, remove_connected_nodes=t, qnode_key=n02)`

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### subject_qnode_key

+    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### object_qnode_key

+    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### threshold

+    - What cut-off/threshold to use for DTD probability (optional, the default is 0.8)

+    - Acceptable input types: int or float or None.

+    - This is not a required parameter and may be omitted.

+    - `0.8`, `0.95`, and `0.5` are examples of valid inputs.

+    - If not specified the default input will be 0.8.

+* ##### slow_mode

+    - Whether to call DTD model directly rather than the precomputed DTD database to do a real-time calculation for DTD probability (default is False)

+    - Acceptable input types: boolean.

+    - This is not a required parameter and may be omitted.

+    - `True` and `False` are examples of valid inputs.

+    - `T`, `t`, `True`, `F`, `f`, and `False` are all possible valid inputs.

+    - If not specified the default input will be false.

 ## ARAX_filter_kg
 ### filter_kg(action=remove_edges_by_predicate)